The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{7.
 The broader class of reflexive liquidation problems}

 }

-The Satoshi case is an instance of a class of problems in financial economics: positions whose liquidation value is partially or wholly determined by the act of liquidation itself.
-The class is not new, but its members have tended to be studied in isolation rather than as a unified category.
+The Satoshi case is one instance of a broad class in financial economics: positions whose sale value is set partly or wholly by the act of selling.
+The class is not new, but its members have usually been studied separately rather than together.
 A preliminary taxonomy follows.

 Controlling founders of listed companies.
-Where a founder holds a stake materially larger than the free float, a sale simultaneously adds supply and removes the signal of founder conviction on which the share price partly rests.
-Barclay and Holderness (1989) and the subsequent blockholder literature document the empirical price effects.
-The mitigation strategies observed in practice, combinations of charitable transfers and structured secondary offerings, function as partial analogues to Track 1's patient liquidation.
+When a founder holds a stake well above the public float, a sale both adds supply and removes the signal of founder conviction that partly holds the price up.
+Barclay and Holderness (1989) and the later blockholder literature document the price effects.
+The usual fixes, charitable transfers plus structured secondary offerings, are partial analogues to Track 1's patient sale.

-Estates of deceased artists.
-The blockage discount in U.S. tax law, sustained at 37 percent in \emph{Estate of David Smith} (1972) and at an effective 37 percent in \emph{Estate of O'Keeffe} (1992), formally recognizes that simultaneous sale of a large inventory of works by one artist depresses per-work prices.
-The standard mitigation is staged distribution managed by a foundation or estate, essentially a decades-long liquidation schedule.
+Estates of dead artists.
+The blockage discount in U.S. tax law, sustained at 37 percent in \emph{Estate of David Smith} (1972) and at an effective 37 percent in \emph{Estate of O'Keeffe} (1992), recognizes that selling a large inventory of one artist's work at once depresses prices per work.
+The usual fix is staged sale through a foundation or estate, in effect a decades-long schedule.

-Insider stakes in privately held companies.
-Where there is no public market, the attempt by an early holder to liquidate via secondary sales can signal to new investors that the entity is overvalued, depressing both the price of the stake and the valuation of subsequent financing rounds.
+Insider stakes in private companies.
+With no public market, an early holder's attempt to sell through secondaries can signal to new investors that the company is overvalued, depressing both the stake's price and the valuation of later rounds.

+Leveraged treasury vehicles holding the asset itself.
+A 2025-26 case closes the loop: listed digital-asset-treasury companies hold bitcoin against narrative-sensitive capital structures, and when their market value falls below the value of their holdings, covenant and financing pressure can force staggered sales into weakness.
+A Patoshi move is one of several possible triggers of such a cascade, and the amplification it could cause may exceed the direct Patoshi flow bounded in Section 3.
+This does not change the mechanical bound, which is about the holder's own flow; it identifies the main path by which a material drawdown could spread, and it belongs to this class in its own right.